lumosity4tpj/Pytorch-Implementation-of-A-Pyramid-Architecture-of-GANs/README.md

 This is a pytorch implementation for reproducing PAGAN results in the paper [Learning Face Age Progression: A Pyramid Architecture of GANs](https://arxiv.org/pdf/1711.10352v1.pdf).

-**Please note that this is not the official code and The code may still have errors for the results did not reach the original results.**:weary:
+**Please note that this is not the official code and The code may still have errors for the results did not reach the original results in the paper.**:weary:

 ### Requirements